 “I wanted to learn about doing business in other countries,” says Joe Felice, an American who decided to enrol in the MBA programme of the Rotterdam School of Management (RSM) in the Netherlands.
 However, you can maximise your international exposure by carefully looking at the options provided by different business schools.

-The curriculum may be focused on business practices in different regions and territories, which can help the global business professional to gain exposure to new ways of doing business and also to the regulations that apply on a global level and not just a domestic level.
-In addition, some B-schools boast campuses in different countries and even continents - such as EDHEC Business School (France), which has campuses in France (Lille, Nice, and Paris), the UK (London), and Singapore.
+The curriculum may be focused on business practices in different regions and territories, which can help global business professionals gain exposure to new ways of doing business and also to the regulations that apply on a global level.
+In addition, some B-schools boast campuses in different countries and even continents – such as EDHEC Business School (France), which has campuses in France (Lille, Nice, and Paris), the UK (London), and Singapore.
 The cultural mix and the academic and professional background of MBA professors expose students to a myriad of perspectives.
 Study trips, internships, projects for real clients in other countries, or a social impact project that goes beyond your frontiers are other tools of B-schools to immerse you in a global environment.
 Depending on your preference, check out what is on the B-schools’ international exposure portfolio and choose which environment suits you best.

 Trending destinations

 Indeed, prospective students maintain a strong interest in international study and employment.
-More than half (57%) of prospective students would prefer to study internationally, according to the 2016 Prospective Students Survey Report of the General Management Admission Council (GMAC).
-This figure is down slightly from 59% in 2014 but still higher than 2011 when 51% of respondents preferred international study.
+More than 65% of prospective students were planning to apply internationally, according to the 2024 Prospective Students Survey Report of the General Management Admission Council (GMAC) – a number which has been gradually increasing in recent years.

-Only prospective students from the United States and Canada have a preference for domestic programmes, while students from other parts of the world, including Europe, prefer to choose a programme in another country.
-This is easily explained.
+Only prospective students residing in the United States and Canada have a preference for domestic programmes, while students from other parts of the world, including Europe, prefer to choose a programme in another country.
 The United States is the most popular study destination for most citizenship groups across major world regions.
-The list of top -10 study destinations is headed by the US, but they are followed by, in descending order, the United Kingdom, Canada, France, Germany, Singapore, Australia, the Netherlands, Spain, and Switzerland.
+Lists of the top study destinations are often headed by the US, but in the case of recent data from US News, it is closely followed by the UK, Spain, France, Italy, Japan, Australia, Brazil, Canada, and Turkey.

 In the end, the choice between studying at home or abroad, immersion in a truly international environment or the mastery of the intricacies of doing business in a certain region, strongly depends on how you want to build your career in the future.
 You can now choose from a diversity of MBA programmes to geo target your career.